Throne of Blood

 “They call it ‘The Angel of Death Victorious’ because of the torch that is out,” Frank said.
 “Some people call it the weeping angel because it looks like she’s crying.
 It was put up about fifty years ago by a local man who made his fortune in canned goods.”
 The name ‘Haserot’ was chiseled into the base of the gravestone.
 “The man who sculpted it is buried in this same boneyard.
 Lots of people say this place is haunted, especially this spot right here.”

-They heard a cough and rustling behind the angel.
+They heard a cough behind the statue of the angel.
 There was a bad smell in the air.
 Frank put a finger to his lips and signaled Tyrone to step back.
-Tyrone slipped his Colt into his hand with the barrel pointing to the ground.
+Tyrone slipped his service weapon into his hand with the barrel pointing to the ground.
 Frank stepped to the side of the monument.
 The angel stayed where it was, looking deadpan.

 “All right, come out of there, with your hands where we can see them.”

-What stumbled out from behind the marble angel was a small swarthy man who reeked of booze.
+What staggered out from behind the marble angel was a small swarthy man who reeked of booze.
 There was a pint bottle of it peeking out from his back pocket.
 It was emptier than fuller.
 He slapped dirt off his hands and shrugged loose grass off his shoulders.
 One of his shoes was untied.
-His shirt was checked, and his eyes were fly belly blue.
+His shirt was checked and his eyes were fly belly blue.
 His zipper sagged at the crotch of his pants.
 All of him smelled worse the closer he got to them.
+He smelled like the Middle Ages.

 “That’s close enough,” Frank said.
 “What are you doing here?”